unitejs/cli/docs/generated-app.md

 This will install all the necessary components required for the e2e tests, it need only be run once.
 This task is only available if you specified an e2e test runner and framework during configuration.

+    gulp e2e-install

 ### e2e

 This will run e2e tests for the app and generate reports in the test/reports folder.
 This task is only available if you specified an e2e test runner and framework during configuration.

+    gulp e2e

-You can run just a subset of tests by providing a source name as follows.
+You can run just a subset of tests by providing a source name as follows:

     gulp e2e --grep=app

-You can specify that the tests are run over https or on a different port using the switches
+You can specify that the tests are run over https or on a different port using the switches:

     gulp e2e --secure --port=5000

-You can also run the tests on a different browser from the default chrome by using
+You can also run the tests on a different browser from the default chrome by using:

     gulp e2e --browser=[chrome/firefox/ie/edge]